newslynx/docs/sous-chefs.rst

 * ``run``
     - Executes the Sous Chef.
 If this method is designed to bring data into NewsLynx, it should return a list or generator of dictionaries.
 *  ``load``
     - Loads data output from ``run`` into NewsLynx.
-If this SousChef yields more than one record, it should utilize the :ref:`Bulk API <events>`
+If this SousChef yields more than one record, it should utilize the :ref:`Bulk API <endpoints-bulk>`
 * ``teardown``
     - Do something after the Sous Chef finishes loading data.